muonw/muonw-powertable/README.md

 # [▦](https://muonw.github.io/powertable/) PowerTable

 PowerTable is a JavaScript component that turns JSON data into an interactive HTML table.
 This facilitates manual inspection, sorting, filtering, searching, and editing of the data.
+PowerTable is inspired by DataTables and powered by Svelte.

 > 🚨&nbsp; PowerTable is still in Beta!